Man accused of bringing weapon on CMS campus claims he was protecting his daughter

 Queen City News contacted the district about the incident after claims were made on social media that Berry was responding to his child being bullied.
 A district spokeswoman says they do not know the parent’s alleged motives and included a link to the district’s anti-bullying measures.

-Berry told Queen City News he is permanently banned from the campus outside of picking up his daughter, but he is not allowed to get out of his vehicle.
+Berry told Queen City News he is permanently banned from the campus outside of picking up his daughter, and he is not allowed to get out of his vehicle.